-Of course, your park should meet all applicable ADA requirements so your space is welcoming for wheelchair users and others who rely on special accommodations.
+Of course, your park should meet all applicable ADA requirements so your space is welcoming for people that use mobility devices.

-You should also make sure playground equipment is safe for both able-bodied and disabled children.
-That’s why frequent playground inspections are an important part of making playgrounds safe for the children who use them.
+You should also make sure playground equipment is safe for children with and without disabilities.
+That’s why frequent playground inspections are an important part of making playgrounds safer for the children who use them.
 (Check out our blog, Does Your Playground Pass or Fail?
 See Your Safety Report Card.)

 What are you doing to cushion falls around raised play equipment?
 According to the Consumer Product Safety Commission, every year 200,000 children suffer playground injuries serious enough to require a trip to an emergency room.
-“Loose fill” materials such as wood chips, gravel, or sand are common surfacing choices that can protect kids from these kinds of injuries.
+“Loose fill” materials, such as wood chips, are common surfacing choices that can protect kids from these kinds of injuries.
 However, these fill materials only work if they are consistently monitored to ensure they maintain a depth adequate enough to disperse the force of impact.